patochinestrad/patochinestrad.github.io/_posts/2022-09-13-novel-telomerase-inhibitor.md

   - Cheminformatics
 ---

-Novel ligand generation, docking, and chemical diversity analysis.
+Novel ligand generation, docking, and chemical diversity analysis

 In this work, I generated a library of 100 novel derivatives from a lead compound.
 Afterwards, the generated compounds were converted to 3D formats using industry standard